 How are Volunteers selected?

-Volunteers must be mature, trustworthy, well-balanced people who are committed to the values of restorative justice and the belief in a shared responsibility to protect people in our communities from sexual harm.
+We are looking for trustworthy, well-balanced people who are committed to the values of restorative justice and the belief in a shared responsibility to protect people in our communities from sexual harm.
+To be a CoSA Volunteer you need to be 21 or over / Fluent in English / Have the ability to travel within the greater Dublin area by public transport or private vehicle.
+All CoSA Volunteers are Garda Vetted.

 Volunteers are asked to commit a minimum of one and a half hours per week for 12-14 months.